Objective 1.2: Biodiversity and reduced pollution

 P3: The European Affairs Fund of Autonomous Province of Vojvodina (RS)

-The MICROPLASTICS project focuses on reducing water pollution from microplastics and protecting natural habitats in the cross-border area.
-By identifying pollution sources and measuring contamination levels in ecosystems (rivers, canals, and wastewater treatment plants), the project aims to set up a monitoring system and create recommendations for enhanced water and environmental protection.
-Sites of interest include Gornje Podunavlje, Begečka Jama, the Gemenc Nature Park, and Riha Oxbow Lake.
-Pilot actions will design and test filtration solutions for wastewater treatment, with the goal of replicating successful results across the region.
-Additionally, school children, public officials, experts, and the general public will participate in awareness-raising activities, helping to promote environmental responsibility and reduce microplastic contamination in water and soil.
+The MICROPLASTICS project focuses on reducing water pollution from microplastics and protecting habitats in the cross-border area.
+It identifies pollution sources and measures contamination in rivers, canals, and wastewater plants to establish a monitoring system and develop recommendations for improved protection of ecosystems and the environment.
+Key sites include Gornje Podunavlje, Begečka Jama, Gemenc Nature Park, and Riha Oxbow Lake.
+Pilot actions will design and test filtration solutions for wastewater treatment, aiming to replicate effective practices regionally.
+The project also engages school children, officials, experts, and the wider public in awareness-raising activities, promoting responsibility and reducing water and soil contamination.
+Through these efforts, MICROPLASTICS contributes to safeguarding natural habitats and strengthening environmental sustainability in the cross-border region.

 (Expected) Results: